Torture chamber: Methods of coercion

 When during the Question, the view of the chamber, the torture implements and the executioner did not cause the victim to confess, a full-scale torture session was planned.
 To prepare for torture, the victim was stripped naked with hands tied.
 The penultimate step to torture included a repetition of the questions asked earlier of the victims.
 If the victims still proclaimed their innocence, full torture was initiated.

 The most common instrument of torture was the strappado, which was a simple rope and pulley system.
 With the pulley attached to ceiling of the chamber, the lifting rope was tied to the wrist of the victim, whose hands were tied behind their back.
 Subsequently, the victim was raised to the ceiling and then lowered using a jerking motion causing dislocation of the shoulder joints.
 To increase the suffering caused by the strappado, weights were attached to the feet of the victim.

 Church doctrine protected human life so it was problematic if a victim were to die, especially before he or she confessed.
 In difficult cases, when a victim would not readily confess or was too weak to continue in an uninterrupted torture session, breaks were allowed between torture sessions because Inquisition regulations allowed only one torture session per victim.
 That way, a torture session could resume after a break to allow time for the victim to recover or reconsider his or her opposition to confessing, and it was considered to have been the continuation of the previous torture session and not a new one.

-Because confession under torture was not acceptable, the victim had to sign a written confession after he or she had made his or her oral confession under torture.
+Because confession under torture was not acceptable, the victim had to sign a written confession after making an oral confession under torture.
 Typically, during confession, the inquisitors demanded that the prisoner implicate as many people as possible and not only him or herself.
 If the prisoner resisted signing, the inquisitors could always resume the torture by claiming that they had just halted the session, just for the signing, but did not really put an end to it.